rackerlabs/rackspace-how-to/content/rackspace-email/view-administrator-activity-in-the-cloud-office-control-panel.md

 To review the administrator activity logs, log in to the [Cloud Office Control Panel](https://cp.rackspace.com) and perform the following steps:

-1. At the top right corner of the page, click your account number and select **Audit Logs**.
+1. At the top right-hand corner of the page, click your account number and select **Audit Logs**.

     <img src="{% asset_path rackspace-email/view-administrator-activity-in-the-cloud-office-control-panel/admindropmenu.png %}" />